MANITOBA: SPAS & WELLNESS TRAVEL

 WINNIPEG

-Winnipeg is a green city, with lots of trees and a wide expance of prairie sky.
-Located at the junction of two historic rivers – the Red and the Assiniboine - that wind their way throughout the entire city, Winnipeg offers visitors lots of green spaces.
+The capital city of Winnipeg is a green city with plenty of trees and a wide expance of prairie sky.
+Located at the junction of two historic rivers – the Red and the Assiniboine – that wind their way throughout the entire city, Winnipeg offers visitors lots of green spaces.
 In the heart of the city, a nine-acre oasis is perfect for walking and cycling along a tree-lined river walkway.
-Winnipeg is also home to one of one of the largest urban forest parks in Canada - the Assiniboine Forest - where you can walk or cycle through forest trails.
+Winnipeg is also home to one of one of the largest urban forest parks in Canada – the Assiniboine Forest – where you can walk or cycle through forest trails.
 Assiniboine Park is also a wonderful place to cycle or walk through gardens, such as the Leo Mol Sculpture Garden.